 But the distrust of marketing and salespeople is well-known.
 Some would even argue it's well-founded.

-And it’s not surprising – especially when you think about how marketers and salespeople have been interrupting and pestering people for decades, forcing products and service onto them left, right and centre.
+And it's not surprising – especially when you think about how marketers and salespeople have been interrupting and pestering people for decades, forcing products and services onto them left, right and centre.

-Fortunately, things nowadays are much different, and marketers and salespeople that interrupt and pester potential prospects put their emails on a one-way track to the trash.
+Fortunately, things nowadays are much different, and marketers and salespeople that interrupt and pester potential customers put their emails on a one-way track to the trash.

-In this blog, I’m going to talk briefly about building trust and why admitting you don’t know something can be beneficial to your sales relationships.
+In this blog, I'm going to talk briefly about building trust in sales and why admitting you don't know something can be beneficial to your sales relationships.

 Building trust and knowing when to say you don't have an answer

-In our experience, explaining to prospects how you have helped others with similar problems and challenges will reassure them that you know what you are doing.
-This goes a long way to building trust.
+In our experience, explaining to prospective customers how you have helped others with similar problems and challenges will reassure them that you know what you are doing.
+This goes a long way to building a foundation of trust.